About Gloria Oliver

 After many revisions, some beta testing (thanks again, Wendy!), a short stint with an agent, some close bites, and waiting, waiting and waiting (yes, trying to sell your writing requires a ton of patience!), I finally realized I was getting nowhere.
 It was time to get over my shy inhibitions and do some networking!

 And it paid off.
 Going to ConDFW here in Dallas, I was able to go to several panels and hear a lot of stories from newcomers and old pros.
 It was an eye-opening experience.
-And while I don’t discourage anyone from doing so, my original thought that unusual works would sell better to the big boys.
-But I learned there that in actuality this wasn’t the case anymore.
+And while I don’t discourage anyone from doing so, my original belief that unusual works would sell better to the big boys was WRONG.
+I learned at the con that, in actuality, this wasn’t the case anymore.
 However, do NOT try to become a cookie-cutter writer because of it, just try to understand it might take a little longer to sell something genuinely original.
 Readers will be happy if you hold out, keep at it, and put it out there.
-Just be aware it will not make things easier. 😛
+Just be aware it will not make things easier. đ

 And what do I do in my spare time?
 (I have some?)
-I read (very important if you want to write), I write (yeah, this one too), go to the movies, read Japanese manga (comics), watch Japanese anime, and attempt to destress from doing accounting — my RL work.
+I read (very important if you want to write), I write (yeah, this one, too), go to the movies, read Japanese manga (comics), watch Japanese anime, and Korean and Chinese dramas.
+In the real world, I worked in accounting until the end of 2021.
+Health and other issues, plus the fact we could afford it, have allowed me to retire and write full-time.
+YES!